 Here at inSided it’s no secret that we work with B2B software companies to create more efficiency and quality for their Customer Success teams.
 One thing we’ve learnt is that there is a clear sliding scale when it comes to Customer Success team maturity: in terms of operations, ways of working and particularly tooling.

-Over the course of the past few months, inSided has been working on developing our Customer Success Maturity Model—which we’ve featured at events such as Gainsight’s Pulse, Customer Success meet-ups, in our own Ultimate Guide to Customer Success, and which has now been picked up and featured in Forrester’s latest self-service report (a link to get your exclusive download will follow as soon as it's published).
+Over the course of the past few months, inSided has been working on developing our Customer Success Maturity Model—which we’ve featured at events such as Gainsight’s Pulse, Customer Success meet-ups, in our own Ultimate Guide to Customer Success, and which has been picked up and featured in Forrester’s latest self-service report (a link to get your exclusive download will follow as soon as it’s published).

 Without further ado, let’s take you guys through the maturity model so that you as a Customer Success leader or manager can start to see where your organization fits in this model—and how to tool up for growth and scaling accordingly.

 inSided’s Customer Success Maturity Model

 B2B software organizations go through different phases of growth, and you’ll see your customer support and success functions going through different ‘growing pains’ accordingly.
 You can listen to a detailed explanation of the Maturity Model our Head of Marketing, Remco, did for the Practical CSM podcast here:

 Phase 1: Basic support